Stomach Cancer Survival Rates and Prognosis

 What are the survival rates for gastric cancer in the United States?

-The five-year relative survival rates for gastric cancer are monitored by the Surveillance, Epidemiology and End Results (SEER) database maintained by the National Cancer Institute (NCI).
+The five-year relative survival rates for stomach cancer are monitored by the Surveillance, Epidemiology and End Results (SEER) database maintained by the National Cancer Institute (NCI).
 This database provides survival statistics for different types of cancer in the United States.

 - 75% if the cancer has not spread outside the stomach (localized).